alexgburnet/Hairtite-App/README.md

 </p>

 - Can now click on a resource and it will bring up the video within your default browser, within the app.
+- URL is parsed to find video ID.
+This is then used to find the thumbnail, which is what is used for the image

 ## Version 1.1 (no back end implemented yet)